1zgi/Lexical_Analyzer_Application/README.md

 as LEX_RESULT.

 What to hand in on Teams
-o A report (pdf document).
+- A report (pdf document).
 If your program does not work 100%, still write a report showing the parts that do work.
 The report should contain

 o the names of both partners (unless the project was done by a single student)